We encourage people to run Shakespeare play-readings. From our own experience they can be enormous fun, and enrich your understanding of the play.

 1. Select the play you want to read and invite enough people to the play-reading.

-The number of players varies, depending on the play, but not as much as you might think.
+The number of players varies, usually between 6 – 12 okayers, but not as much as you might think.
 The following rules-of-thumb are useful:

-- Try to make sure that no player has an excessive number of parts to play (say 6 or 7 max).
+- Try to make sure that no player has an excessive number of parts to play (say 6 or 7 max), and that no player has to speak to himself in different roles too often (shown in the cast list).

-For most Shakespeare plays, if you aim for around 10 invitees, you’re probably in the right ball-park.
+- For most Shakespeare plays, if you aim for around 10 invitees, you’re probably in the right ball-park.
 If you want to be more accurate than that, have a look at the cast-lists we’ve published for the play you’re thinking of, and apply the rules-of-thumb above.
-You’ll find a list of our MFFEV5 plays at https://players-shakespeare.com Remember to allow for up to two ‘no-shows’.
+You’ll find a list of our MFFEV5 plays at https://players-shakespeare.com

 2. Select a location for the play-reading with good broadband access to the internet via wi-fi.